vishnusankar55/CRUD-App-2/README.md

-# CRUD-App-2
+# CRUD
-CRUD Application using for Create, Read, Update and Delete
+This Application Based on CRUD, Create,Read,Update,Delete and View.
+Here Python Flask framework is used for Backend and HTML and CSS used for Frontend